 What is

 Experiential Arts?

-• Experiential Arts (EA) is a framework for artmaking that invites audiences to participate interactively with artists and their artistic productions.
+• Experiential Arts (EA) is a participatory approach to artmaking that serves to connect, reflect, and relate human experiences.

-• EA calls on artists to create art with audiences rather than for audiences.
+• EA calls on artists to create art with audiences, as an alternative to presenting art to, for, or at audiences.

-• EA breaks down barriers in the arts and arts education including economic, cultural, and geographic.
+• EA works to break down barriers in the arts and arts education including artistic, cultural, socioeconomic, geographic, and more.

-• EA can act as an antidote to Artificial Intelligence, which has already begun to automate and individualize artmaking exponentially.
+• EA can act as an antidote to the rise of Artificial Intelligence and future technologies which stand to automate, individualize, and objectify artmaking exponentially.

+What is